adispring/git-client-hook/README.md

 ### Uninstall

-Run `npm uninstall git-client-hook --save`:
+Run `npm uninstall git-client-hook --save-dev`:

 1. git-client-hook will be uninstalled.
 2. git hooks installed into .git/hooks/ will be uninstalled.